Governor’s political party is biggest factor in whether a state has imposed mask mandate, study finds

 For months, Trump spoke with skepticism about masks, and he first wore one in public during a visit to Walter Reed National Military Medical Center in July.
 A recent addition to the president’s stable of medical advisers, Scott Atlas, a neuroradiologist and fellow at Stanford University’s conservative Hoover Institution, has said he is uncertain whether mask-wearing makes sense “scientifically.”

-In contrast, states with high rates of death caused by the virus have been twice as likely to have mask requirements than those with relatively few deaths.
+In contrast, states with high rates of death caused by the virus are twice as likely to have mask requirements than those with relatively few deaths.
 And though Republican-led states with such mandates adopted them nearly a month behind states with Democratic governors, having a low rate of deaths accounted for merely a 10-day lag in creating mask rules.

 Other factors played little or no role, including a state’s proportion of elderly residents, its percentage of people with college degrees, the health of its economy or its supply of hospital intensive care beds.